WWE Rumors: Vince McMahon Stops Superstars From Stealing From WWE Legends

 — Brad Shepard (@TheBradShepard) July 31, 2019

 WWE superstars using the finishing moves of legends and Hall of Famers is a great tribute and something that also connects directly with longtime fans.
-The only problem is that public requests and conversation about those moves is something that breaks apart Vince McMahon’s separated universe.
+The only problem is that public requests and conversation about those moves is something that breaks apart Vince’s separated universe.
 It will be interesting to see if this rumor is true and if the new stars using old-school moves comes to an end.